• Skip to content

 The Bottom Line:

-• Decaf coffee is always a suitable option if you love the taste but don’t tolerate the caffeine.
+- Decaf coffee may be an option if you love the taste but don’t tolerate the caffeine.

 There’s some potential for coffee to cross-react to gluten, but there’s a caveat ‒ it’s not likely to be because of the coffee, per se, rather it’s because the coffee may be contaminated with gluten.

-In their groundbreaking 2013 study “Cross-Reaction between Gliadin and Different Food and Tissue Antigens,” Aristo Vojdani and Igor Tarash found that instant coffee had a 23 percent reactivity with gluten, while instant café latte created an 82 percent cross-reaction with gluten.
-(The higher the percent of reactivity, the stronger the gluten cross-reaction to the product.)
+In their groundbreaking 2013 study “Cross-Reaction between Gliadin and Different Food and Tissue Antigens,” Aristo Vojdani and Igor Tarash found that instant coffee had a 23 percent cross-reactivity with gluten, while instant café latte created an 82 percent cross-reaction with gluten.
+[17] (The higher the percent of reactivity, the stronger the gluten cross-reaction to the product.)
 The researchers determined that some of the “reactivity” in instant café latte could have been produced by the dairy proteins in the latte.
-Dairy protein is a known, highly cross-reactive food for gluten, and 80 percent of people with Hashimoto’s feel better dairy free as well.
+Dairy protein is a known, highly cross-reactive food for gluten, and according to my survey of 2,232 people with Hashimoto’s, 79 percent of people with Hashimoto’s feel better dairy free as well.

 In contrast, fresh espresso made from coffee beans did not produce any gluten reactions.
 Coffee powder, pure cocoa, and milk-free dark chocolate did not produce a cross-reaction to gluten either.